 Transparency and traceabiliy

 Transparency is important to us.
-That is why, even where this is not mandatory, we consistently declare the origin of our fruits on the labels.
+That is why, even where this is not mandatory, we consistently publish the origin of our fruits.

 From Greece, Serbia and Switzerland